Freinsheim: History

 As established by various archaeological finds, Freinsheim's municipal area has been continuously settled by human beings for roughly 5,000 years.
 An organized community likely existed beginning in the 6th century, as witnessed by the discovery of a Merovingian linear graveyard.
 Freinsheim had its first documentary mention in 773 in the Weißenburg Monastery's records (this place is now Wissembourg in Alsace, France).

 In the 15th century, Freinsheim passed to the Electorate of the Palatinate, under whose care the existing fortifications were completed.
 The town wall's most recent building work is the äußeres Eisentor (“outer iron gate”), finished in 1514.
 In 1689, Freinsheim sustained heavy destruction in the Nine Years' War (known in Germany as the Pfälzischer Erbfolgekrieg, or War of the Palatine Succession); only foundations were left standing.
 In the 18th century came reconstruction.
 Administrative functions within the Electorate of the Palatinate (such as the institution of an Unteramt) helped bring about an economic upswing.
 After the French Revolution and the Congress of Vienna, Freinsheim passed to the Kingdom of Bavaria along with the rest of the Palatinate on the Rhine’s left bank.
 Until 1818, Freinsheim belonged to a Ganerbschaft (joint inheritance), which comprised the Leiningen villages of Leistadt, Herxheim am Berg and Kallstadt as well as the Electorate of the Palatinate villages of Freinsheim and Weisenheim am Sand.

 A small number of immigrants are known to have moved from Freinsheim to Pennsylvania in the 18th century, including Henry Antes, a leader of the Moravian Church.

 After the Second World War, Freinsheim belonged to the newly founded federal state of Rhineland-Palatinate.
 It has been seat of the Verbandsgemeinde since 1972.
 With effect from 23 June 1979, given its historical importance, the Rhineland-Palatinate Landtag bestowed the title Stadt (“town”) upon Freinsheim.

 Politics

 Town council

-The council is made up of 20 council members, who were elected at the municipal election held on 7 June 2009, and the honorary mayor as chairman.
+The council is made up of 20 council members, who were elected at the municipal election held on 9 June 2024, and the honorary mayor as chairman.

-The municipal election held on 7 June 2009 yielded the following results:
+The distribution of seats in the local council: